 Distance from San Francisco: 1.5 hours (75 miles)

 Featuring a heated pool, spa, 24-hour honor bar, and zen-like retreat space, Boon Hotel + Spa promises guests a boutique adult-only breakaway in the heart of the Russian River Valley.
-The property offers a combination of traditional hotel rooms and tent cabins, which come standard with organic linens, luxury mattresses, and daily boon breakfast.
+The property offers a combination of traditional hotel rooms and tent cabins, which come standard with organic linens, luxury mattresses, and a daily boon breakfast.
 Glamping guests share communal outdoor bathroom and shower facilities.

-Glamping tents start at $188 per night.
+Glamping tents start at $223 per night.
+Compare rates and book on TripAdvisor

 Fine Print: No minimum stay requirement.
 Free cancellation up to 14 days before check-in.
 This is a 21+ adult-only property.
 Pets are not allowed in the glamping tents.
+Glamping tents are not ADA-accessible, but there is an ADA-compliant queen suite on-site.

 Ventana Big Sur Glamping